• Skip to primary navigation

 Wash green onions and pat dry with paper towels.
 Trim off the roots, split them down the middle and chop into 2-inch-long pieces.
 Set aside.

-1. Wash green onions and pat dry with paper towels.
-Trim off the roots, split them down the middle and chop into 2-inch-long pieces.
+1. Prepare the green onions: Wash green onions and pat dry with paper towels.
+Trim off the roots, vertically split each stalk down the middle, and chop into 2-inch-long pieces.
 Set aside.

 Then pat dry the squid rings and shrimp with paper towel to remove excess moisture and set aside.

-1. Then pat dry the squid rings and shrimp with paper towel to remove excess moisture and set aside.
+1. Pat dry the seafood: Pat dry the squid rings and shrimp with paper towel to remove excess moisture and set aside.

 whisk all-purpose flour, potato starch, baking powder, garlic powder, onion powder, chicken bouillon powder and salt until combined.

-1. In a large bowl, whisk all-purpose flour, potato starch, baking powder, garlic powder, onion powder, chicken bouillon powder and salt until combined.
+1. Combine dry ingredients: In a large bowl, whisk together all-purpose flour, potato starch, baking powder, garlic powder, onion powder, chicken bouillon powder and salt until combined.

 Then add green onions, shrimp, squid rings and cold water and mix just until combined.

-1. Then add green onions, shrimp, squid rings and cold water and mix just until combined - do not over mix.
+1. Add remaining batter ingredients: Then add green onions, shrimp, squid rings and cold water.
+Mix just until combined - do not overmix.

 heat oil and fry the pancake until the bottom is crispy

-1. Heat 2.5 tablespoon of vegetable oil in a large non-stick pan (about 12-inches wide) on medium-high heat.
-Swirl the hot oil in the pan and add the batter.
-Evenly spread it, scraping out any remaining batter to fill in any holes.
+1. Fry the pancake batter: Heat 2 ยฝ tablespoons (37 ml) vegetable oil in a large non-stick pan (about 11-12 inches wide) on medium-high heat.
+Swirl the oil in the pan and then add the batter, evenly spreading it.
+Then scrape out the remaining batter to fill in any gaps.
+Reduce to medium heat and fry until the bottom is crispy, golden, and slightly charred, about 5-7 minutes, occasionally swirling it in the oil.

 Flip over and fry on the other side until golden brown and crispy.